netdata/blog/blog/disable-alerts-health-management-api.md

 ## Disabling Notifications from Netdata Cloud UI

-At the beginning of any maintenance window, you can turn off all the notifications for a space or even individual war rooms.
+At the beginning of any maintenance window, you can turn off all the notifications for a user at space or even at the war room level.

 <img width="700" alt="image1" src="https://user-images.githubusercontent.com/96257330/199587557-5495e465-ea7a-408b-8d80-1d7f7562712f.png">